 Therefore God gave them over in the lusts of their hearts to impurity, so that their bodies would be dishonored among them.
 For they exchanged the truth of God for a lie, and worshiped and served the creature rather than the Creator, who is blessed forever.
 Amen.
 For this reason God gave them over to degrading passions; for their women exchanged the natural function for that which is unnatural, and in the same way also the men abandoned the natural function of the woman and burned in their desire toward one another, men with men committing indecent acts and receiving in their own persons the due penalty of their error.

-The passage for this study, Romans 1:24-27, is no exception.
-Here in these verses is the graphic portrayal of the world in its age-long rebellion against its Creator.
-This passage brings an excoriating indictment against fallen mankind for its prolonged cosmic treason against God.
-By this brutally honest portrayal, it may be rightly assumed that the Bible must be the word of God.
-If you and I had written the book of Romans, we probably would have left out this dismal section from our account of human history.
-We might have felt it is too negative to win over an audience with our readers.
-Or if we did include these verses, we might have hidden it at the end of the book of Romans where it would not be read by most readers.
+The passage for this study is no exception.
+Here is portrayed the graphic reality of the world in its age-long rebellion against its Creator.
+This passage brings an indictment of condemnation upon fallen mankind for its prolonged rebellion against God.
+By this brutally honest charge, it may be rightly assumed that the Bible is, indeed, the written word of living God.
+If we had been charged to write the book of Romans, we might have been tempted to leave out this section from our assessment of the human race.
+We might have felt it too negative to win over our audience.
+Even if we did include these verses, we would have hidden them at the end of this letter, where it would not have been read by most readers.

-I. The abandonment declared (1:24a)
+I. abandonment declared (1:24a)

+At a point known only to God, this rejection of Him inevitably leads to divine abandonment.
+Paul writes, “God gave them over in the lust of their hearts to impurity” (verse 24).
+This is a severe judgment issued by God in which He delivers them over to deeper sins.
+There are some Bible commentators who presume that this means that God merely allows sinful man to go his own way.
 While initially that may be true, that is not what this verse says.
-To the contrary, this pronouncement is far more judicial.
+To the contrary, this pronouncement is far more severely judicial.
 God is the One who is taking the active role in this severe judgment.
 This is not God merely observing or permitting men to go their own way.
 It is not God simply letting go of the rope and allowing the current of sin take this individual further away from Him.
 Instead, God is the One who is shoving this life downstream.
 This is God saying, "So, you want to go away from Me?
 Then I am going to give you a shove in that direction you want to go.
 I am going to send you further away from Me."

 “God Gave Them Over”